space-engineers-hf/SequentialScript/README.md

-# SequentialScript
+# Sequential Script

-It allows creating complex sequences that typically require **multiple timer blocks** by using **only one programming block** and writing some instructions in its "Custom Data" section.
+This tool allows you to create complex sequences that would typically require **multiple timer blocks** by using **only one programmable block** and writing some instructions in its "Custom Data" section.

-For example, it is possible to command button that depressurize the room before open the door.
+For example, you can set up a button that depressurizes a room before opening the door.

 ```
 [OPEN_DOOR]